amardeepmsingh/bronze/_texts/georgia_douglas_johnson_bronze_1922.md

 FOREWORD

-Those who know what it means to be a colored woman in 1922 ó and know it not so much in fact as in feeling, apprehension, unrest and delicate yet stern thought ó  must read Georgia Douglas Johnson's Bronze.
+Those who know what it means to be a colored woman in 1922 ‚Äî and know it not so much in fact as in feeling, apprehension, unrest and delicate yet stern thought ‚Äî  must read Georgia Douglas Johnson's Bronze.
 Much of it will not touch this reader and that, and some of it will mystify and puzzle them as a sort of reiteration and over-emphasis.
-But none can fail to be caught here and there by a word ó a phrase ó a period that tells a life history or even paints the history of a generation.
+But none can fail to be caught here and there by a word ‚Äî a phrase ‚Äî a period that tells a life history or even paints the history of a generation.
 Can you not see that marching of the mantled with

        "Voices strange to ecstasy?"